Eversure Limited - How to Complain

 As soon as a complaint is received:

 This acknowledgement letter will also contain our understanding of the complaint and will ask the complainant to confirm in writing that he/she agrees with our understanding of the matter.
-If the complaint can be resolved within five business days our acknowledgement letter will also outline the result of our investigation.
+If the complaint can be resolved within three business days our acknowledgement letter will also outline the result of our investigation.

 - Investigate the complaint and aim to respond within four weeks of receiving the complaint